andrewgormley/educenter-hugo/exampleSite/content/english/news/divisions-season-1-copy.md

 **How will this work?**

-Players will sign up as an individual and once the registration period ends, team captains will be chosen to lead and organise a completely random mix team.
+Players will sign up as an individual, and once the registration period ends, team captains will be chosen to lead and organise a completely random mix team.

 In the registration form, players will be asked to rate themselves to help the vcod.gg team place players into tiers, to ensure the competition is fair.